USS Pollack (SSN-603) and Asbestos

 Negligence Claims in Mesothelioma Lawsuits

 People who’ve been diagnosed with mesothelioma or other asbestos-related diseases face more than illness.
-Their new reality includes overwhelming medical expenses, lost income, and immense physical and emotional suffering.
-Filing a personal injury lawsuit gives them a way to seek financial compensation for these damages and hold companies accountable for the harm they’ve done.
-One of the most important
+They also face medical expenses, pain and suffering, and harm to relationships.
+Filing a personal injury lawsuit gives them a way to seek financial compensation for these damages and hold companies accountable for the harm they’ve done through negligence.
+What Is Negligence in Personal Injury

 The USS George K. MacKenzie (DD-836) and Asbestos